Requirements to be a priest

 -

-Carry out pastoral internships in local parishes.
+Carry out pastoral practices in local parishes.

-Because the seminary not only forms priests: it forms brothers who learn to live in community, with joy and with Christ at the center.
+Because the seminary not only forms priests: it forms brothers who learn to live in community, with joy, and with Christ at the center.

 The four pillars of priestly formation

-For this reason, the Church proposes a demanding formation in four fundamental areas:
+Therefore, the Church proposes a demanding formation in four fundamental areas:

 -